jwilkie94/ST558-Project-1/README.md

 *jsonlite*: A library containing the function used to connect to the API through URL.
 *magick*: A library used to save image from API URL.
-*Rcurl*: A library used to read in URL into JSON format
+*Rcurl*: A library used to read in URL into JSON format *chron*: A library that allows for date conversions included hours and minutes.

 \#Functions